dan-lee/glamor-jss/README.md

 That's why I created `glamor-jss`.
 It's not a plugin but more kind of like a wrapper around it.

-I wanted to make it possible to use as many styles as possible but in the end to only produce a single class name.
-And of course I wanted it fast.
+I wanted it to be fast.
 And I wanted it to be smart.

 Of course I couldn't lift these heavy tasks all alone.
 I did some thorough research to back up this project with a bunch of great other projects: